Loro Parque: Incidents

 In 1996, Tony Silva, Loro Parque's Curator of Birds from 1989 to 1992, was convicted of conspiracy to smuggle rare birds valued at more than US$1.3 million into the United States.
 Silva began smuggling birds in 1986 and the conspiracy continued while he was curator at Loro Parque.

 In October 2007, apprentice trainer Claudia Vollhardt was attacked by Tekoa (an orca) and hospitalised.
 After this attack, the trainers ceased to do waterwork for more than six months, and never again with Tekoa.

 Two years later, on Christmas Eve of 2009, 29-year-old Alexis Martínez was killed by Keto.
 After spending two and a half minutes at the bottom of the 12-meter deep main pool, his body was retrieved but he could not be revived.
 He went into cardiac arrest in the ambulance on the way to BelleVue Medical Center in Puerto de la Cruz, and was pronounced dead.
 His funeral was held the following day, and his ashes were spread at Playa El Socorro at sunset.
 Since then, the trainers do not enter the water with any of the orcas.
 The park initially characterized the death as an accident.
 However, the autopsy report stated that Martínez died due to grave injuries caused by an orca attack, including multiple compression fractures, tears to vital organs, and bite marks.
 During the investigation into the death of Alex Martinez, it came to light that the park had also mischaracterised to the public the 2007 incident with Tekoa, and claimed it was also an accident rather than an attack.
 It was also revealed that only half of the original trainers are currently employed in Orca Ocean, Loro Parque's facility for the orcas, and none of the subsequent employees hired have been sent to Sea World parks for training.
 However, they did pass several training courses under the supervision of the other trained members.

-A female orca, Kohana, has died in a theme park aged only twenty years old in September 2022.
-Kohana's death marks the third killer whale to die at the Loro Parque marine park in Tenerife, Spain in the past 18 months.
+A female orca, Kohana, who is the daughter of the infamous Tilikum, died at Loro Parque aged only twenty years old in September 2022.
+Kohana's death marks the third killer whale to die at the Loro Parque marine park in the past 18 months.

 In August 2021, a three-year-old orca named Ula died, and shortly before that in March 2021, 17-year-old Skyla died.

 In the wild, female killer whales can live for up to 80 years.